cea-hpc/selFIe/README.md

 **selFIe** (SElf and Light proFIling Engine) is a tool to lightly profile Linux commands without compiling.

-selFIe is a dynamic library which can be given to the LD_PRELOAD variable before the execution of the command.
+selFIe is a dynamic library which can be given to the LD_PRELOAD environment variable before the execution of the command.

 ```
 $ LD_PRELOAD=selfie.so hostname